fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     As mentioned early, this is the basic Triple Break loop.
 Will work anywhere on the screen and deal roughly 40% damage.

 !!! quote "Whatever > Triple Break > 2MP > 5MK > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
     A slightly more optimal loop, corner only as 5MK will fall out midscreen.
 Sneaks in a bit more damage and also builds you more meter.
-Another corner variant is to do 5MP > 5HP > Justice Fist.
+Another corner variant is to do `5MP > 5HP > Justice Fist`.

     Any of these extensions only work after the first Triple Break, just stick to Justice Fist after the 2nd or third Triple Breaks.

 !!! quote "Whatever > Triple Break > 5HP > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
     Similar to the previous loop, but works midscreen.